 Many of the injuries experienced by retail workers are Musculoskeletal Disorders.
 These are a group of painful disorders of muscles, tendons, and nerves.
-Some examples of an MSD are carpal tunnel syndrome, tendonitis, thoracic outlet syndrome and tennis or golf elbow.
+Some examples of an MSD are carpal tunnel syndrome, tendonitis, thoracic outlet syndrome and tennis or golf elbow (epicondylitis).
 These may develop over a period of time from a variety of factors including overexertion, or repetitive awkward work.

 Retail work and specifically grocery store work, can be physically demanding.
 Workers will handle thousands of items each day.
-Whether it be while stocking shelves, decorating bakery items, cashing out customers or preparing meat.
+Whether it be while stocking shelves, decorating bakery items, cashing out customers or prepping meat.
 These tasks involve a number of ergonomic risk factors including significant repetition, placing the body in awkward positions and standing in one place for long periods of time.
 With the presence of these risk factors comes an increased potential for injury.
 Especially RSIs.

 MSD Warning Signs